e1abrador/sub.Monitor/README.md

 ## TODO

 - Implement the monitoring of more than 1 subdomain.
-- Instead of using 1 database, create a folder with a .db file for each subdomain to scan.
+[DONE]
 - Continously read the domain files so new domains can be scanned without stopping the program.
+[DONE]

 ## Changelog